EPBD: What you need to know

 CO2 emissions would not be divided equally between the committed nations but rather based on their industrial activity.
 Subsequently, the EU and its member states committed to binding emission reduction targets which remain in effect today.

 Following Kyoto, the EU established EPBD in January 2003 to ensure sufficient CO2 reductions from European buildings.
 The primary objective is to incentivise widespread improvement of their energy efficiency.
 The beauty of this that its criteria apply more to industrially developed nations due to their carbon intensity.

 What legislative requirements are covered by EPBD?

 The UK governments interpretation of embedding EPBD recognises 3 streams of certification, required by both the private and public sectors:

-- DECs (Display Energy Certificates) – required by publicly-owned or funded buildings on an annual basis
+- DECs (Display Energy Certificates) – required by publicly-owned or funded buildings on an annual or ten yearly basis

 - TM44 / Air Conditioning Inspections – required for all buildings with installed comfort cooling